agentio/serviceinfrastructure/content/docs/serviceinfrastructure/servicemanagement.md

 ---
 ## The Service Management API

 API management starts with knowing what your APIs are, and the Service Management API is used to build a list and digest it into a form that allows API proxies to check and report API traffic.
-The Service Management API manages descriptions of APIs, focusing on the service configurations that control their usage.

 The Service Management API is defined in the [googleapis](/docs/details/googleapis) repo in [servicemanagement_v1.yaml](https://github.com/googleapis/googleapis/blob/master/google/api/servicemanagement/v1/servicemanagement_v1.yaml).
 It includes three services: